LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 ## _featured_categories/*.md

-Category is used as a main menu for the sidebar.<br>
+A category is used as the main menu for the sidebar.<br>
-Note that `type` property has been added to indicate it is `category`.<br>
+Note that the `type` property has been added to indicate it is `category`.<br>
-`sidebar` property is also added, set it to `true` if you wish to see category from the sidebar.
+`sidebar` property is also added, set it to `true` if you wish to see a category from the sidebar.

 ```markdown
 <!-- file: "_featured_categories/*.md" -->